 Any kayak or canoe can be used, although more specialised craft are used at the higher competitive levels.

 Many London clubs practice Canoe Slalom, and it is a great way to keep fit and supple.
 For more information check out the links below.

 White water slalom at the London 2012 Olympics

 Two brand new white water courses were built at Lee Valley for the London 2012 Olympics.
 The Olympic course provides 300 metres of fast, furious, Grade Four water and the smaller Legacy course provides 160m of demanding, Grade Three white water.
 Both courses are open to the public, but kayakers and canoeists must take a competency test before being allowed to use the courses.
 The Olympic course is also open for rafting.

-In a nail-biting finale, Baillie and Stott took Gold for Britain in the C2, just beating the time of Florence and Houslow who took Silver, giving Britain it’s first combined Gold/Silver of the Olympics.
+In a nail-biting finale at the 2020 Olympics, Baillie and Stott took Gold for Britain in the C2, just beating the time of Florence and Houslow who took Silver, giving Britain it’s first combined Gold/Silver of the Olympics.

 Image courtesy of British Canoe Union